Destination guide

 Dengue and mosquito bites in Sri Lanka

 Sri Lanka has been malaria-free since 2016, so antimalarial tablets aren't usually needed.
-Dengue, however, is common — including in towns and cities — and there's no specific tablet or required vaccine for it, so avoiding mosquito bites is the main protection.
+Dengue, however, is common — including in towns and cities.
+There's no antimalarial tablet for it, and while a dengue vaccine is an option for some travellers who have had dengue before, avoiding mosquito bites is the main protection for everyone.

 - Malaria tablets generally not required for Sri Lanka